 A little while back my friend Alicia, who is from the island of Trinidad and Tobago, came to share this recipe with me.
-We blended our own curry powder, I learned how they clean a chicken, and we built this recipe right in front of your eyes.
+She taught me to blend my own curry powder, I learned how she cleans a chicken, and we built this recipe right in front of your eyes.
 Check my instagram story highlights to see us cook together.

-This island in the west indies holds a major influence in its food culture from around the world, but much of the street food as it was described to me has South Asian influences.
+This island in the Caribbean food culture sees influence from around the world, but much of the street food, as it was described to me, has South Asian influences.
 That is where this Curry Chicken comes in.
 It is served alongside Buss-up-shut (meaning torn shirt) Roti and eaten with your hands as street food.